Normal Heights Movers – San Diego Moving Company

 Normal Heights moving company for San Diego's original streetcar suburb

 Normal Heights was founded in 1906 by D.C.
-Collier and George M. Hawley and named for the California State Normal School, the predecessor to San Diego State University.
-Electric trolley service along Adams Avenue turned the mesa into San Diego’s first commuter suburb.
-The neighborhood was annexed into the City of San Diego in 1925.
+Collier and George M. Hawley and named after the California State Normal School, now San Diego State University.
+Trolley service along Adams Avenue helped shape it into San Diego’s first commuter suburb before annexation in 1925.
+Today, the neighborhood spans parts of ZIP codes 92116, 92104, and 92105, with a mix of Craftsman homes, bungalow courts, condos, and apartments.

-Every crew member is a full-time W-2 hire who passed a background check before the first assignment.
-No staffing agencies, no day laborers.
-Trucks carry padded blankets, hardwood floor protectors, door frame guards, and mattress covers as standard gear.
+Every mover is a full-time W-2 employee who passed a background check.
+No temp labor or staffing agencies.
+Trucks arrive stocked with padded blankets, floor protectors, door guards, and mattress covers.

 Normal Heights moving services for every property type